-When you have determined whether you meet the requirements in the call for proposals, you can begin preparing your application to DFF.
+If you meet the requirements in the call for proposals, you can begin preparing your application to DFF.
 Applications must be submitted through the e-grant system at www.e-grant.dk.

 To submit an application to DFF, you must first register as a user in e-grant.
 In order to access the application form, you must choose which thematic area you wish to apply for in the "Search possibilities" tab.